MGM-29 Sergeant

 The MGM-29 Sergeant was an American short-range, solid fuel, surface-to-surface missile developed by the Jet Propulsion Laboratory.
 The missiles were built by Sperry Utah Company.
 The Sergeant was the third and last in a series of JPL rockets for the US Army whose names correspond to the progression in Army enlisted ranks, starting with Private and Corporal.

+The Sergeant missile was first fired by an operational field artillery unit at White Sands New Mexico by the 3rd Battalion 38th Artillery station at Fort Sill Oklahoma in the summer of 1962.
+President John F. Kennedy attended the fire power demonstration at White Sands New Mexico.

 Development

 The Sergeant was originated during 1948 at JPL.
 Due to the large workload of the Corporal program rocket motor development for the Sergeant was transferred to the Redstone Division of the Thiokol Corporation.
 Due to the failure of the Sergeant program to develop rapidly the early Sergeant was terminated in April 1951.
 Another Army missile program, the Hermes program had developed the Hermes A2 another solid fueled missile.
 The Hermes RV-A-10 (A2) was successful but not pursued with the motor serving as the inspiration for future solid rocket motors.
-JPL, cautioned against making Sergeant a “crash” program as with Corporal.
+JPL cautioned against making Sergeant a "crash" program as with Corporal.